Leonore Tiefer: Education and career

-Beginning with an Experimental Psychology Ph.D. on hormones and hamsters at the University of California, Berkeley in 1969, Tiefer went on to hold an academic position in physiological psychology at Colorado State University from 1969 to 1977.
+She attended Hunter College High School, graduating in 1961.
+Afterwards, she attended City College of New York (1961-1963) as well as the University of California, Berkeley for her B.A., receiving as well her Ph.D. at the university.
+Her thesis was on Experimental Psychology involving the role of hormones on hamsters (1969).
+She then held an academic position in physiological psychology at Colorado State University (1969-1977).

 Responding to the challenge of the feminist movement, she left Colorado and returned to her home state of New York, where her career in New York City sexology included positions at Downstate Medical Center (1977-1983), Beth Israel Medical Center (1983-1988), and Montefiore Medical Center (1988-1996).
 Fifteen years after her Ph.D. she returned to graduate school to respecialize as a clinical psychologist with a focus on human sexuality.
 She completed an American Psychological Association (APA)-approved postdoctoral respecialization in clinical psychology at New York University in 1988 with a focus on sex and gender problems.
 While at Montefiore, she held an appointment with the Albert Einstein College of Medicine.
 Tiefer was also a clinical associate professor of psychiatry at the NYU School of Medicine from 1981 to 2017.

 Tiefer has held professional offices within both sexological and feminist organizations.
 From 1983 to 1986 she was the National Coordinator of the Association for Women in Psychology (AWP).
 She later wrote the history of that group from 1969 to 2009.
 She was elected president of the International Academy of Sex Research (IASR) in 1993, and also served as the IASR representative at the first International Consultation on Erectile Dysfunction in 1999.
 From 2001 to 2002, Tiefer was on the Board of Directors of the International Society for the Study of Women's Sexual Health (ISSWSH), then called the Female Sexual Function Forum.
 She has reviewed small grants for the National Institute of Mental Health (NIMH) and in 1992, she was an invited speaker at the only National Institutes of Health (NIH) Consensus Development Conference ever held on a sexual topic: impotence.
 Tiefer was also vice-chair of the Board of Directors of the National Coalition Against Censorship during the 1990s-2000s.

-Tiefer has held a variety of editorial positions with professional psychology and sexology journals.
+Tiefer also has held a variety of editorial positions with professional psychology and sexology journals.
 She has been a Book Review Editor for numerous scholarly publications and an Associate Editor for the Journal of Sex Research from 1992 to 1996.
-She also has been a consulting editor for various journals since 1975.
+She has been a consulting editor for various journals since 1975.
 She continues this work to today.